A block Recycled GMRES method with investigations into aspects of solver performance: Convergence discussion

+In addition, it should be noted that the polynomial approximation interpretation of \gmres has been extended to the block case, whereby it has been observed that this can be generalized to \emph{matrix-valued polynomials} in the block case \cite{Simoncini.Conv-Block-GMRES}.

 It should be noted that any per iteration gains realized by using a block method need to be weighed against the additional cost.
 Each iteration of a block method requires more FLOPS than the non-block variant, but this comes with the possibility of accelerated convergence.
 Previous researchers have demonstrated that the addition expense of moving to a block method (as measured in data movement metrics) is only marginally greater than that of its single-vector counterpart.
-We extend these results in Section \ref{section.num}.
+We explore this advantage in \Cref{section.num}.
+See also the recent results on block methods on GPUs \cite{Boman.Higgins.Szyld.23}.